 Book reviews are subjective.
 I tend to rate books not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.
-I received a free copy of this book from the author for an honest review.
+I received a complimentary copy of this book for an honest review.

 My rating: 5 of 5 stars

 Description: Four stories of women and elemental magic in World War 2.
 Meet young women finding both courage and powers as they resist the Axis forces in England (fire), Wales (air), Northern Ireland (earth), and Scotland (water).

 My thoughts: I had yet to try any of this author’s work before, but I went to her website and knew I wanted to read this short story collection the minute I saw the title and book cover.